CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 Copy all words with mistakes in the first column of a page with tomorrow’s date.
 You will work on them again then.
 Copy the words you always got correct to another page, marked with the date you want to review them.

 Each time a word passes, double the time until the next review.
 If you get a word wrong, demote it all the way down to every day, and make it earn its way up again.
 Write the length of the streak beside the word.

+### Word Lists in Random Order and Random Sentences

+xxxx qwertysteno for random

+sentences? many recommend

 ## How to Take Dictation